pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 ## Data Engineer

 > (redit) "Uses a combination of software engineering best practices and database design to build scalable data pipelines, data integrations, and data models for use in applications and reports"

+### Data Engineers vs Cloud DevOps

+Data Engineer Role and Cloud DevOps Role are both critical roles in modern businesses that rely heavily on technology.
+Here are the key differences and similarities between these two roles:

+Job Responsibilities:
+Data Engineers are responsible for building and maintaining data pipelines that collect, process, and store large amounts of data.
+They are skilled in designing, building, and managing data storage systems and data processing infrastructure.
+They ensure that data is secure, easily accessible, and of high quality.

+Cloud DevOps, on the other hand, is responsible for managing the cloud infrastructure that runs an organization's applications.
+They work on automating the deployment, scaling, and management of applications on the cloud infrastructure.
+They ensure the cloud infrastructure is secure, cost-efficient, and always available.

+Skills Required:
+Data Engineers need to have a strong foundation in computer science, database systems, and data modeling.
+They should be skilled in programming languages such as Python, SQL, and Java.
+Additionally, they need to have expertise in ETL (extract, transform, load) processes, data warehousing, and big data technologies like Hadoop and Spark.

+Cloud DevOps require skills in cloud computing, containerization technologies like Docker and Kubernetes, and Infrastructure as Code (IaC) tools like Terraform and Ansible.
+They should be proficient in scripting languages like Bash, Python, and PowerShell.
+Additionally, they need to have strong skills in CI/CD (continuous integration and continuous deployment), monitoring, and logging tools.

+Tools and Technologies:
+Data Engineers work with data storage technologies like Hadoop, Spark, and NoSQL databases like Cassandra, MongoDB, and DynamoDB.
+They also use data processing frameworks like Apache Beam and Apache Kafka.
+Additionally, they use data modeling tools like ERwin and ER/Studio.

+Cloud DevOps use cloud computing platforms like AWS, Azure, and Google Cloud Platform.
+They use containerization technologies like Docker and Kubernetes to deploy applications.
+They also use Infrastructure as Code (IaC) tools like Terraform and Ansible.
+Additionally, they use CI/CD tools like Jenkins, Travis CI, and CircleCI.

+In summary, Data Engineers and Cloud DevOps are both critical roles in modern businesses that rely heavily on technology.
+The key differences between these two roles are in their job responsibilities, required skills, and the tools and technologies they use.
+However, they share some similarities in their roles, such as working to ensure security and availability of the organization's technology infrastructure.

 ## Data Engineering